Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 Key Points: This case highlights the potential risks associated with the use of anabolic steroids, herbal products, and dietary supplements.
 It also underscores the importance of prompt medical attention and appropriate treatment in managing complications such as cholestasis.

-Monitoring liver function is crucial when using anabolic agents, as demonstrated by the following results over a period of time.
+Monitoring liver function is crucial when using anabolic agents, as demonstrated by the following results over some time.
 After approximately 1.5 years of anabolic agent use, the patient’s ALT levels were significantly elevated at 237 U/L, while Alk P levels were also high at 129 U/L. Bilirubin levels were elevated at 21 mg/dL.

 After 6 weeks, there was a slight improvement in liver function, with ALT levels decreasing to 90 U/L, Alk P levels dropping to 121 U/L, and Bilirubin levels increasing to 53 mg/dL.
 However, at 10 weeks, liver function deteriorated again, with ALT levels rising to 203 U/L, Alk P levels increasing to 91 U/L, and Bilirubin levels remaining high at 51 mg/dL.